elasticio/elasticio.github.io/content/_components/salesforce/actions.md

 Field "Logical operator" - one of the following: "AND", "OR";

 Output data is an object, with a field "results" that is an array of objects.

+### Known limitations

+If `Output method` set to `Emit page` maximum "Page number" must be less or equal to "Page size"/2000

 ## Bulk Create/Update/Delete/Upsert action